monicagiraldochica/bash_tutorial/docs/variables.md

 **Common mistakes when declaring variables:**

-The following commands will produce errors because there is a white space before and/or after the equal sign (`=`), or because the quotation marks are missing when declaring a string that contains a space.
+The following commands will produce errors because there is a white space before and/or after the equal sign, or because the quotation marks are missing when declaring a string that contains a space.
 Bellow each erroneous command you can see the error that Bash produces.

 ```bash
 $ NAME ="Monica Keith"